-Educational Psychologists (EPs) support equity, inclusion and attainment and deliver evidence-based intervention to support pupils' wellbeing in Renfrewshire's schools, nurseries and other learning centres.

-EPs work with teachers, parents and support staff to help children and young people make the most of their lives and support schools, nurseries and other learning centres to improve and develop supportive healthy learning environments through the Renfrewshire Nurturing Relationships Approach, Mental Health in Schools, Attunement Coaching and Language and Communication-Friendly Environments.

-Our school has a system in place for monitoring and reviewing the progress of all our young people and we have a link educational psychologist who visits on a regular basis and is part of the extended support team.
-When concerns are raised about a child or young person, the school's takes action to address these concerns and may involve a link EP.
+- Educational Psychologists (EPs) support equity, inclusion and attainment and deliver evidencebased intervention to support pupils' wellbeing in Renfrewshire's schools, nurseries and other learning centres. - EPs work with teachers, parents and support staff to help children and young people make the most of their lives and support schools, nurseries and other learning centres to improve and develop supportive healthy learning environments through approaches such as the Renfrewshire Nurturing Relationships Approach, Language and Communication-Friendly Environments, Video Interaction Guidance and Non-Violent Resistance. - Our school has a system in place for monitoring and reviewing the progress of all our young people and we have a link educational psychologist who visits on a regular basis and is part of the extended support team.
+When concerns are raised about a child or young person, the schools take action to address these concerns and may involve a link EP.
 Parental permission will always be obtained before we request to involve the link EP.